-Shared Understanding: What great CX Leaders cultivate
+Shared Understanding: What Great CX Leaders Cultivate

-“The question is not what you look at, but what you see.”
+The question is not what you look at, but what you see.
 Henry David Thoreau

-To inspire others to accomplish a shared goal.
+My favorite definition of leadership is simple: to inspire others to accomplish a shared goal.

 Seeing things differently is valuable.
 Some of you may have been saying this to yourselves already.